vjvarada/Tipo-Braille-Keyboard/README.md

-# What is a Braille KeyPad?
+# What is a Braille KeyPad ?

 - Braille KeyPad is a Bluetooth keyboard with a special layout that allows visually impaired individuals to easily navigate and type into SmartPhones and tablets.
 - There are 6 circular Braille input buttons on KeyPad arranged in a braille layout.
 By pressing combinations of the braille input buttons you can input text and symbols.
 Braille text input is compliant to UEB Grade 1 and Grade 2 braille except non-ASCII characters and some lower groupsigns & wordsigns.